nocktoshi/nns-vesl/docs/ROADMAP.md

 - [ ] Add wallet-ready verification guide + reference flow that verifies:
   inclusion proof + transition proof + chain anchor.

+## Phase 7 — Staleness / fork resistance (blocking before production)

+Background: [PROOF_STORAGE.md](PROOF_STORAGE.md) §"Staleness and fork resistance" identifies a vulnerability where a malicious NNS server can bypass its own follower, manually poke `%claim`, and emit a STARK proof anchored at a stale `T_nns`.
+The proof verifies cryptographically; without wallet-side freshness enforcement the wallet accepts a name that was really registered to someone else on-chain.
+Layers 1 and 2 of the architecture (chain-ordered replay, frozen-follower convergence) are in place.
+Layer 3 (wallet freshness check) is not. **No production wallet should rely on NNS proofs for value-bearing decisions until Phase 7 ships.**

+Acceptance criteria:

+- [ ] Proof bundle carries `t_nns_digest: [u8; 40]` and
+  `t_nns_height: u64` as explicit top-level fields (not buried in the STARK's private inputs).
+Proof-bundle schema documented in `docs/wallet-verification.md` (new file).
+- [ ] The recursive nns-gate circuit (Phase 3c) commits
+  `t_nns_height` into the STARK's public output so the wallet can read the claimed anchor height without decoding the proof bundle cryptographically independently.
+- [ ] `src/bin/light_verify.rs` (rewritten in Phase 5) exposes a
+  `MaxStaleness` parameter with default `20` blocks and rejects any proof where
+  `proof.t_nns_height < wallet_chain_tip_height - max_staleness`.
+  Unit test the boundary cases (exactly at, one-above, one-below).
+- [ ] Light-client SDK docs prominently describe the freshness rule, explain how to source `wallet_chain_tip_height` (gRPC call against the wallet's configured Nockchain node), and give a code snippet for end-to-end verification.
+- [ ] Integration test: spin up two NNS servers; freeze the follower on one; have it issue a proof for a name; assert `light_verify` rejects the stale proof once the chain advances past the staleness window.

+Operator observability (ships alongside Phase 7 or before):

+- [ ] `/status` endpoint surfaces `anchor_lag = current_chain_tip -
+  anchor.tip_height`.
+Alert threshold suggested at > 50 blocks.
+- [ ] `/status` surfaces count of pending claims in `Submitted` state older than 10 minutes.
+- [ ] Structured tracing emit on follower anchor advance failures (parent-mismatch, height-gap) so operators can distinguish benign slowness from chain-divergence bugs.
+- [ ] Optional Prometheus export for the three metrics above.

 ## Next todos (priority order)

 - ~~Phase 2: kernel anchored-chain cursor (`anchored-chain`,